archmangler/hpc-epic/DESIGN.md

 1. Explain why you choose SXM vs PCIe GPUs
 2. Show awareness of NUMA boundaries, memory locality
 3. Talk through DPU offload use cases (storage, networking, telemetry)
+4. Why NCCL?
+5. Why RDMA and RoCE?
+6. What is NVLink and why do we need it?
+7. What's NVMe?

 ### Workload Mapping for Scaling Assessment